 A violinist of profound integrity who abandoned a thriving German career to protest the Nazi regime, becoming a moral beacon in classical music.

-Adolf Busch was born in Westphalia into a musical family, his talent evident from childhood.
-He rose to prominence as a violinist and chamber musician in the vibrant cultural scene of Weimar Germany, co-founding the celebrated Busch Quartet.
-His career took a decisive turn in 1933; appalled by the rise of the Nazis, he left Germany for Switzerland, refusing to perform in a country that had embraced such ideology.
-This principled stand, while damaging to his immediate career, cemented his legacy as an artist of conscience.
-He later emigrated to the United States, where he co-founded the Marlboro Music School and Festival with his son-in-law, Rudolf Serkin, creating a sanctuary for collaborative music-making that endures today.
-His playing was noted for its structural clarity and deep humanity, a reflection of the man himself.
+Adolf Busch co-founded the Busch Quartet and later the Marlboro Music School and Festival with his son-in-law Rudolf Serkin.
+Born in Westphalia into a musical family, his talent was evident from childhood.
+He rose as a violinist and chamber musician in the vibrant cultural scene of Weimar Germany.
+In 1933, appalled by the Nazis' rise, he left Germany for Switzerland, refusing to perform in a country that had embraced such ideology.
+This principled stand damaged his immediate career but defined his legacy as an artist of conscience.
+He later emigrated to the United States, where he co-founded Marlboro, creating a sanctuary for collaborative music-making that endures today.
+His playing was noted for its structural clarity and deep humanity.

 1883–1900